Student Advisory Service

 Rechtsberatung des Studierendenwerks

-The Student Services Organisation (Studierendenwerk) offers expert legal advice.
+The Studierendenwerk offers expert legal advice.
 It is open to all students.
 The free consultations are conducted by independent lawyers during the lecture period.
 Law firms with as broad a spectrum as possible have been selected for this purpose.

-Contact the legal counselling
+Contact the legal advice service

 Advice from the Studierendenwerk on the subject of student finance

-Overview of student financing
+Overview of the topic of student finance

 Information about living in Erfurt